 Want a free Grab ride?If you register your Grab account through using my referral link - https://invite.grab.co/ivan91589, you will be rewarded with 30.000 Dongs for your first ride.
 You can of course use this credit for any ride, but if, for instance, you request Grab motorbike to bring you from Saigon airport to The Laban, you might pay 3.000 Dongs only (barely 12 cents)!

 The Laban hotel – an oasis in the orgy of noise

 If we put this unavoidable price on the side, The Laban hotel does offer some peace in the middle of the traffic jungle.
-Vegetation covering its facade, fresh flowers distributed daily on the tables of The Laban Cafe, discrete lighting bulbs floating in cotton clouds and the plan to open a garden on the hotel’s roof, show the attention to details in designing this urban oasis for travelers.
+The vegetation covering its facade, fresh flowers distributed daily on the tables of The Laban Cafe, discrete lighting bulbs floating in cotton clouds, and the plan to open a garden on the hotel’s roof, show the attention to details in designing this urban oasis for travelers.